My Story in my Words

 My journey into the natural world began as a child, growing up around family farms and vacationing in forests and lakeside cabins.
 Most of my life I have had my hands in the soil and my belly filled with homegrown goodies.
-Still today, my most cherished times are in gardens, forests, off-grid homesteads, and yoga ashrams.
+Still today, my most cherished times are skipping through forests and gardens, skinny dipping in natural watering holes, and visiting off-grid homesteads and yoga ashrams.

-Yoga entered my life back in 1998 as a recommendation from a friend who thought it may help reduce my seizures since I had been diagnosed with epilepsy at 15 and Western medicine was doing little to alleviate the suffering.
-It was from her recommendation that yoga entered my healing journey.
+Yoga entered my life back in 1998 as a recommendation from a friend who thought it may helpful in reducing my epileptic seizures.
+I was diagnosed at 15 and modern medicine was doing little to alleviate the suffering.
+I took her up on her suggestion and by saying 'yes' my healing journey began.

 Since 2004, I have been seizure-free and that is without the use of pharmaceutical medication.
-I attribute this to the healthy lifestyle changes I made following yoga's teachings; live a natural life, eat a natural diet, and bring spiritual awareness into your daily awareness.
+I attribute this to the healthy lifestyle changes I made following yoga's recommendations; live a natural life, eat a natural diet, and develop your inherent spirituality.

 My Family Roots

 Farming has been in my German heritage and genealogy for the past couple hundred years, at least.
-My ancestors arrived here to America in the late 1880s, settling first in Pennsylvania and then relocating to Illinois for richer soil and flatter land.
+My ancestors arrived to America in the late 1880s, first settling in Pennsylvania and then relocating to Illinois for richer soil and flatter land.

 My great-grandparents and grandparents were all farmers.
-I have uncles who farm and many of my childhood friends lived on farms....even still today.
+I have uncles, friends and my brother in law's family all still farm.

-I vividly recall farm-life being a part of my life.
-My favorite part was going to my family and friends' farms, driving four-wheelers and tractors, and helping with chores.
-I loved shoveling manure, feeding calves, playing hide and seek in the corn, and picking fresh sweet corn...all that I still jump at the chance to do today.
+I vividly recall farm-life being a part of daily life.
+My favorite part was driving four-wheelers and tractors and helping with chores.
+I loved feeding calves, playing hide and seek in the fields, and eating fresh sweet corn...all that I still jump at the chance to do today.

 Even though I grew up 'in town', I was raised a farm kid.
-As a kid, my parents had a vegetable garden and my mom preserved our food for winter.
+I remember our family garden and my mom preserving our food for the winter.
 There was a small apple orchard next door where I'd pick fresh apples.
 Even as an adult living in big cities, I find ways to put my hands in soil and grow food.

 Farming is still being handed down within my family lineage, by my brother-in-law, two uncles, and several cousins who are still farming.

-The down-to-earth, hard-working farm culture and the ability to grow food is found not only in my ancestors, but also in my green thumbs and daily quest to live in harmony within myself and my relationship with nature.
+The down-to-earth, hard-working farm culture and the ability to grow food is found not only in my ancestors, but also in my two green thumbs and daily quest to live in harmony within nature.

 My Yoga Roots